How and Where to Properly Install PC Cables and Wires for SSD, Panel Switches, and More

 6. Connecting Audio Wires on the Motherboard

 Front-mounted audio ports also require a connection to the motherboard if you want to plug in headphones or even a microphone.
-Fortunately, most PC cases feature a single-block plug for all front audio connectors, whether that includes jacks for headphones, audio inputs, or even microphones.
+Fortunately, most PC cases feature a single-block plug for all front audio connectors, including jacks for headphones, audio inputs, or even microphones.

-Your motherboard’s manual will have full details on where the audio cables connect, which is usually near the back panel.
+Your motherboard’s manual will detail where the audio cables connect, usually near the back panel.
 Again, there’s only one way to connect the plug, so slide it gently into place.
 If your case has a Speaker header for warning beeps, plug it into the motherboard’s appropriate connector.

 7. Where to Plug Fan Wires on the Motherboard

 It’s common for modern cases to have extra fans pre-fitted into specific areas.
-These cooling devices help increase airflow in and out of the case, and they keep your PC cool.
-While you can usually attach fan wires to the power supply connectors (larger 4-pin couplings), onboard ones don’t, such as your CPU fan and smaller chip fans.
+These cooling devices help increase airflow in and out of the case, keeping your PC cool.
+While some cooling fans connect to power supply connectors (larger 4-pin couplings), onboard ones don’t, such as your CPU fan and smaller chip fans.
 Fans used on those onboard components connect to headers on the motherboard.
-This type of connection often features automatic or digitally adjustable fan speed settings to keep your PC running as quietly as possible.
+This type of connection often features automatic or digitally adjustable fan speed settings to keep your PC running quietly and efficiently.

-If your fans have three- or four-pin connectors, which is almost always the case, they connect directly to the motherboard.
+If your fans have mini three or four-pin connectors, which is almost always the case, they connect directly to the motherboard.
 These fans are usually the type that offers automatic speed control.
 Older PCs had two-pin plugs and ran at a constant speed.
-Look at the manual to find a spare fan connector and then plug in the fan’s power connector.
+Look at the manual to find a spare fan connector and plug in the fan’s power connector.
 Three-pin connectors can plug into four-pin ports and vice versa.
 The cables usually plug in only one way, so it’s easy to get it right.

 8. Connecting the CPU Fan Wires

-The processor fan is the most crucial connection of all, maintaining a safe temperature for the CPU at all times.
-Like system fans, the processor’s fan speed is controlled by the motherboard, based on the CPU’s current internal temperature, and it keeps your computer as quiet as possible.
-Older motherboards/PCs may not offer a “silent-mode” option, but the fan wires still require the correct order, which is why they include form-fitted plugs.
+The processor fan is the most crucial connection of all, always maintaining a safe temperature for the CPU.
+Like system fans, the motherboard controls the processor’s fan speed based on the CPU’s current internal temperature, and it keeps your computer as quiet as possible.
+Older motherboards/PCs may not offer a “silent-mode” option, but the fan wires still require the correct order, so they include form-fitted plugs.